Lynching of Michael Donald: Background

 In 1981, Josephus Anderson, an African American charged with the murder of a white policeman in Birmingham, Alabama, during an armed robbery, was tried in Mobile, where the case had been moved in a change of venue.
 At a meeting held in Mobile while the jury was still deliberating, members of Unit 900 of the United Klans of America (UKA), Alabama Realm, complained that Anderson was not convicted since the jury had African-American members.
 Bennie Jack Hays, the second-highest-ranking official in the UKA, reportedly said: "If a black man can get away with killing a white man, we ought to be able to get away with killing a black man."

 The first trial of Anderson ended with a deadlock of the mixed white-black jury.
 Anderson's case was retried, which resulted in a second mistrial declared on all four counts on Friday March 20, 1981.
 At 10 p.m., local media started to report the hung jury's second failure to reach a verdict.
 Following a meeting held together the same day, Henry Hays (aged 26) – Bennie Hays's son and the Exalted Cyclops of the UKA – along with James Llewellyn "Tiger" Knowles (aged 17), both drove around Mobile looking for a black person to attack, armed with a gun and equipped with a rope borrowed from Frank Cox, Hays's brother-in-law.

-Anderson would ultimately have a third mistrial before being convicted of capital murder at his fourth trial, albeit the jury spared him from execution.
+Anderson would ultimately have a third mistrial before being convicted of capital murder at his fourth trial, although the jury spared him from execution.
 Anderson was sentenced to life in prison without parole.
 He died in the Holman Correctional Facility – coincidentally, the same location where Henry Hays was executed – where he was still serving his sentence, in March 2021.